ihateblueb/Iceshrimp.MfmSharp/README.md

 # Iceshrimp.MfmSharp

-This is an in-house library, containing an optimized MFM parser written in C#.
+This is an in-house library, containing an optimized MFM parser & serializer written in C#.